epandurski/swaptacular.github.io/_posts/2022-07-03-what-is-a-currency-peg.md

    central bank.

-2. The central bank increases the *bank reserves* held by the recipient's bank, and instructs the bank to "wire" the same amount of recipient's bank digital currency to the recipient's account.
+2. The central bank increases the *bank reserves* held by the recipient's bank, and instructs the bank to deposit the same amount of recipient's bank digital currency to the recipient's account.

 3. If the *bank reserves* held by the sender's bank fall below the